5 Kitchen Things You Should Always Pick Up at a Flea Market

 Did you know that knives can be some of the best deals at a flea market?
-Often beat-up and rusty, they're easy to overlook, but with a little work they can become a fabulous find.
-"With a little steel wool, Bon Ami, and a sharpening stone, I've turned several knives into new favorites," Sara Kate notes here.
+Often beat-up and rusty, they’re easy to overlook, but with a little work they can become a fabulous find.
+A little steel wool, Bon Ami, and a sharpening stone will go a long way.

 When to pass: Does it look or feel cheap?
 Do you not like the weight or how it fits in your hand?
-Is the pin holding the blade a darker color or made from a different material than the blade, which may indicate that it's not the original blade?
-Or does the blade end have a rounded tip, which may indicate it's been reshaped by a non-professional?
+Is the pin holding the blade a darker color or made from a different material than the blade?
+(This may indicate that it’s not the original blade.)
+Or does the blade have a rounded tip?
+(If so, it might have been reshaped by a non-professional.)
 Consider all these things before you buy!

 Even though the five things detailed above are some of the best deals to be had at flea and antique markets, that doesn’t mean there aren’t dozens of other pretty things to look for!
 A few other favorites: